smokeballdev/api-docs/docs/documentation/k-Webhooks.md

  `accountId` | Identifies the specific account associated with the subscription.
  `subscriptionId` | Represents the unique identifier for the subscription.
  `type` | Indicates the nature of the subscribed event.
- `source` |  Specifies the origin of the event.
+ `source` |  Specifies the origin of the event - e.g. `Smokeball`, `API` `payload` |  This section holds the detailed information pertinent to the event.
- `payload` |  This section holds the detailed information pertinent to the event `timestamp`| Captures the exact moment when the event occurred.
+ `timestamp`| Captures the exact moment when the event occurred.
+This is useful for the subscriber to ensure events are processed in order.